Square Financial Services logo

 Funding is instant when deposited to a Square Checking account, or one business day to an external bank account.
 Repayment happens automatically as a fixed percentage deducted from each day's card sales processed through Square, which means payment amounts adjust naturally with business volume — slower days mean smaller payments.

-The simplicity of Square's pricing is genuinely distinctive — a flat 10-16% fee with no hidden charges is among the most transparent cost structures in business lending.
+The simplicity of Square's pricing is genuinely distinctive — a flat 10-16% fee with no hidden charges is among the most listed cost structures in business lending.
 However, there is no benefit to early repayment since the fee is fixed, and the invitation-only model means you cannot access funding unless Square decides to offer it to you.
 For existing Square sellers needing fast, simply-priced working capital up to $350,000, the program is hard to beat on convenience and cost clarity.

 For business owners exploring financing options, the landscape includes several distinct products.
 Small business loans provide lump-sum working capital with fixed repayment terms, while a business line of credit offers flexible revolving access to funds as needed.
 SBA loans through government-backed programs offer the lowest rates but require longer approval timelines.
-For businesses with outstanding invoices, invoice factoring converts receivables into immediate cash flow.
+For businesses with outstanding invoices, invoice factoring converts receivables into short-term cash access flow.
 Equipment financing allows companies to acquire machinery and technology with the equipment itself as collateral.
-A merchant cash advance provides fast business funding by purchasing a share of future sales, though typically at higher effective costs.
+A merchant cash advance provides business-funding profile details by purchasing a share of future sales, though typically at higher effective costs.
 Startups and newer businesses may find working capital loan options through alternative lenders with lower qualification requirements than traditional banks.

 Services & Features